AdobeDocs/workfront.en/help/classic/workfront-library/content-management/export-asset-metadata.md

 product-area: documents
 navigation-topic: content-management
 title: Export asset metadata from Workfront Library
 description: You can export Workfront Library asset metadata from the list view.
-Consider the following when exporting metadata:
+Consider the following when exporting metadata - EDIT ME.
 ---

 # Export asset metadata from Workfront Library